 - Big changes such as a new home, new routine or new housemate.

-Before you start separation anxiety training or treatment, rule out any health issues.
+Before you start separation anxiety training or treatment, rule out any potential health issues.

 - Hormone problems